 A disclosure: I am using affiliate links and I benefit if you sign up to Sonic Internet service through them.
 Make of that what you will, but know that I have been a decades-long (off and on) customer and Sonic advocate since well before any affiliate benefits existed.

-That said, Sonic recently rolled out a holiday-time referral program and it seemed like a good opportunity to talk about why I use and recommend their services (also you get a free month if you sign up ????).
+That said, Sonic recently rolled out a referral program and it seemed like a good opportunity to talk about why I use and recommend their services.

 Briefly, my dad was a computer programmer and had Internet service relatively early compared to the rest of the world.
 We were one of Sonic’s first customers, as I recall, back in the mid 90’s.
 Even that far back they had great customer service, good prices, and some of the best service offerings you could get at the time (you know, blazing-fast 28.8 kbit/s!).